Germany plans Christmas curbs as COVID-19 deaths hit record | Health

 Germany plans Christmas curbs as COVID-19 deaths hit record

-Germany reported a record 410 COVID-19 deaths in the last 24 hours, before the 16 federal state leaders and Chancellor Angela Merkel were due to meet on Wednesday to discuss restrictions for the Christmas and New Year holidays.
+Germany reported a record 410 COVID-19 deaths over 24 hours just before federal state leaders and Chancellor Angela Merkel were due to discuss an extension of pandemic-related restrictions into December and for the Christmas and New Year holidays.

-The number of confirmed coronavirus cases increased by 18,633 to 961,320, data from the Robert Koch Institute (RKI) for infectious diseases showed, 5,015 less than the record increase reported on Friday.
+The number of confirmed coronavirus cases increased by 18,633 to 961,320, data from the Robert Koch Institute (RKI) for infectious diseases showed on Wednesday, 5,015 less than the record increase reported on Friday.
 However, the death toll jumped 410 to 14,771, up from 305 a week ago, and just 49 on Nov.
 2, the day Germany introduced a partial lockdown.

-Saxony's premier Michael Kretschmer warned of a collapse of medical care in the coming weeks.
+Saxony's premier, Michael Kretschmer, warned of a collapse of medical care in coming weeks.
 "The situation in the hospitals is worrying...
 We cannot guarantee medical care at this high level (of infections)," he told MDR radio.

 - READ MORE ON: